Car Accident, Truck Accident & Motorcycle Accident Lawyer Etobicoke Toronto

 There are Statutory Accident Benefits and Tort Claims.
 Both are very different and are usually equally confusing for injured people.
 At Ristich Law, we will ensure that you understand all of the details of each stream of recovery.

 STATUTORY ACCIDENT BENEFITS

-If you have suffered serious injuries, you can make a claim for Accident Benefits, even if it was determined that you were “at-fault” for an accident.
+If you have suffered serious injuries as the result of a motor vehicle accident, you can make a claim for Accident Benefits, even if it was determined that you were “at-fault” for an accident.
 If your injuries qualify, you could be entitled to Income Replacement Benefits, Medical Rehabilitation Benefits and Attendant Care Benefits:

 INCOME REPLACEMENT BENEFITS

 If you are unable to work after an accident, you may be entitled to 70% of your gross income up to a maximum of $400.00 per week, or more if optional benefits were purchased.

 If you were not employed prior to the accident, you may be entitled to $185.00 per week for the first two years after your accident.

 Provided your injuries are not “minor”, persons with Non-Catastrophic Injuries may have up to $65,000.00 available for medical and attendant care benefits.
 In the case of attendant care benefits, in order to qualify for those benefits, your attendant care would have to either be performed by a professional or a family member that has incurred an economic loss in order to help you with your personal care needs.

 Getting in touch is easy!
 Use the form below and request a FREE case evaluation and consultation today.